sara-hammami/Content-based-Image-Retreival/README.md

    - The dataset used is not  in this repo but it should be palaced here (locally ).

 ## Running the System
-- Run the CBIR system by executing the main script.
+- Run the CBIR system by executing the app.py script.
 - Use the provided search functionalities to perform content-based and text-based image searches.

-## Important Notes: